Robertbolt97/Claw-with-OT-2/Assembly.md

 This document provides a detailed assembly guide for the plate handler (also known as the claw).

-This assembly guide assumes all required components have been acquired and all 3D-printed parts from the 'CAD' folder are complete.
+This assembly guide assumes all required components have been acquired, the front plastic cover has been removed and all 3D-printed parts from the 'CAD' folder are complete.

 ![The Claw](CAD_Files/Claw_numbered.jpg)